maxdiluca/massimilianodiluca/content/research-topic/extended-reality-virtual-reality/index.md

 subtitle: Immersive systems grounded in perceptual science
 topic_label: extended reality
 topic_tag: extended reality / virtual reality
+key_questions:
+  - How can immersive systems support perception, action, ownership, and social interaction?
+  - Which interaction techniques make XR hand tracking, locomotion, and text entry usable in practice?
+  - How do delays, tracking errors, and mismatched feedback change the experience of virtual objects?
+  - How can XR research produce reusable datasets, tools, and cultural or industrial applications?
 funding:
   - XR Text Trove
   - Input Vault